Henry Dumaresq (colonial settler): New South Wales

+Dumaresq had arrived in the colony as a single man.
+His sister, the Governor's wife, Eliza Darling, tried unsuccessfully to arrange a match between Dumaresq and her friend, Fanny Macleay, daughter of Alexander Macleay.
 Later in 1827, he went to England, where he married Elizabeth Sophia Butler-Danvers, half-sister to the 5th Earl of Lanesborough.
 He and his new wife returned to New South Wales, in 1829, bringing with them a royal charter for an expanded Legislative Council.
 The couple had four daughters and three sons.
+A visitor to the colony in 1832, Edmond de Boissieu, of the French ship La Favorite commanded by Cyrille Laplace, recorded prevalent gossip in the colony that Dumaresq was having an affair with Mary Jones, the wife of the Sydney merchant, Richard Jones.